ironbunny-ib/OverTimeGithub/product/Klutes.md

 **What is contemplation?**
 <br>There can be many definitions!

-><br>Directed thoughts when imagined forward towards the future or backwards towards the past are contemplations.
+>Directed thoughts when imagined forward towards the future or backwards towards the past are contemplations.

 >Not being in the present is contemplation.